talview/moodle-local_proview/CONTRIBUTING.md

 ### Fork the Repository

-Fork the Talview Proview Moodle Plugin repository to your GitHub account by clicking the "Fork" button at the top of the repository page.
+Fork the Plugin repository to your GitHub account by clicking the "Fork" button at the top of the repository page.

 ### Clone Your Fork